-The PRO 100 is ideally suited for individuals having access to 115 volt AC input power, and wanting the ease of use, quality and dependability of both the Innershield electrode process (self shielded flux cored or FCAW) and gas metal arc welding or GMAW (also known as MIG welding).
-The PRO 100 is a rugged and reliable machine that has been designed for dependable service and long life.
+It is ideally suited for individuals having access to 230V 50/60 Hz AC input power and want the ease of use, quality and dependability of both gas metal arc welding or GMAW (also known as MIG welding) and the Innershield® process (self-shielded flux-cored or FCAW).
+A convenient chart is mounted inside the wire feed section door for setting welding procedures for 24 gauge (.60 mm) through 5/16" (8.0 mm) mild steel.
+The machine is rugged and reliable and is designed for dependable service and long life.